MartinPdeS/PyFiberModes/README.rst

    coverage run --source=PyFiberModes --module pytest --verbose tests coverage report --show-missing

-This ensures the package is thoroughly tested and provides a coverage report.
+This will generate a coverage report detailing untested portions of the code.

 ----

-Coding Examples
+Examples and Usage
-***************
+******************
-Explore plenty of examples in the `examples section <https://martinpdes.github.io/PyFiberModes/docs/v0.5.9.3/gallery/index.html>`_ of the documentation.
+Learn how to use PyFiberModes with detailed examples in the `Examples Section <https://martinpdes.github.io/PyFiberModes>`_ of the documentation.
+Examples include:
+- Calculating the effective index for a given mode.
+- Visualizing mode profiles in optical fibers.
+- Evaluating fiber parameters like V-number and dispersion.

 ----

+Get Involved
+************
+PyFiberModes is an actively maintained project, and contributions are highly encouraged!
+Whether it's a bug fix, feature request, or enhancement, your input is valuable.

+- Report issues or request features on the `GitHub Issue Tracker <https://github.com/MartinPdeS/PyFiberModes/issues>`_.
+- Open pull requests to improve the codebase.

 Contact
 *******

-PyFiberModes is actively developed, and contributions are welcome!
-If you'd like to collaborate or provide feedback, please reach out.
+If you would like to collaborate, please reach out:

 Author: `Martin Poinsinet de Sivry-Houle <https://github.com/MartinPdS>`_